Trump, Zelensky Meet On Sidelines Of Popes Funeral - UrduPoint

 Trump, Zelensky Meet On Sidelines Of Pope's Funeral

-Trump was rubbing shoulders with dozens of world leaders at St Peter's Basilica in Rome keen to bend his ear on the tariffs he has unleashed and other subjects.
+But the two leaders also briefly huddled inside the basilica with British Prime Minister Keir Starmer and Emmanuel Macron, the French president's hand on Zelensky's shoulder.

-But it was the meeting with Zelensky that drew the most interest as the US leader pushes the Ukrainian to make a peace deal with Russia.
+Macron's office described the exchanges between the four leaders as "positive" and he later met Zelensky one-on-one.

-The two leaders met briefly on the sidelines of the funeral before it started, a spokesman for the Ukrainian presidency said.
+Outside in St Peter's Square, Trump rubbed shoulders with dozens of world leaders keen to bend his ear on the tariffs he has unleashed and other subjects.

-"The meeting took place and is already over," Zelensky's spokesman Sergiy Nykyforov told journalists without providing further detail.
+But it was the meeting with Zelensky that drew the most interest as the US leader pushes for a peace deal.

 Both sides had kept the prospects of a meeting vague ahead of the funeral with Trump saying only it was "possible".